Internships and jobs

 - SAE.org (search for 'Congress' or 'Congress event' to get the most current information)

-Networking Events – Networking events are another great way to connect with employers looking for potential engineering candidates.
-Networking events vary in size, scope, and location.
-Examples of networking events include Employer Information Sessions, Alumni Panels, "Lunch-n-Learns", Industry Days, etc. There are many networking events hosted for College of Engineering students/alumni throughout the academic school year.
-Make sure to always check your student e-mail and Handshake account as well as visit the College of Engineering events calendar.
+Networking Events – Networking events are another great way to connect with employers looking for potential engineering candidates and are held several times each semester.
+Examples of these events include Employer Information Sessions, Alumni Panels, "Lunch-n-Learns", and Industry Days.
+Regularly check your student e-mail and the Handshake events section.

-Job/Internship Sites – Applying online can be just as important as attending networking events.
-Make sure you're keeping track of the jobs/internships that you apply to online, and always make sure to follow the application rules closely.
+Job/Internship Sites – Applying online is just as important as attending networking events.
+Keep track of the jobs/internships that you apply to online, and always make sure to follow the instructions on each application closely.
 There are hundreds of internship/job sites available for your job search.
 We've highlighted a few of our favorites below.
 Most engineering & computer science positions are paid opportunities, if you are offered an unpaid position please contact Career Resource Center Coordinators to discuss the value and validity of the job.

 - ECRC on Facebook